What is Acupuncture?

 Acupuncture is one of the most common treatments in traditional Chinese medicine (TCM).
-It involves inserting fine needles into specific points on the skin to achieve balanced Qi (chi) inside patient body.
-Furthermore, it also provides relief for many ailments, such as chronic pain.
+It involves inserting fine needles into specific points on the skin to achieve balanced Qi (chi) inside the patient’s body.
+Acupuncture is believed to stimulate the body’s natural healing processes and provide relief for many ailments, such as chronic pain.
 Some examples of chronic pain are neck pain, shoulder pain, lower back pain, and knee pain.

 What Are the Other Benefits of Acupuncture?

-As more and more people understand about acupuncture, the demand of this treatment increases quickly.
+As more and more people understand acupuncture, the demand for this treatment increases quickly.
 Acupuncture suits people of all ages from children to seniors.
-This treatment not only relieves chronic pain, more importantly, it also supports treatment for various health conditions.
-Such as, cancer, facial skin conditions, headache, sleep difficulty and weight gain problem.
+This treatment not only relieves chronic pain but also supports treatment for various health conditions such as cancer, facial skin conditions, headache, sleep difficulty and weight gain problem.

-Facial rejuvenation / cosmetic acupuncture is a treatment where TCM practitioner inserts needles at specific points on the person face.
+Facial rejuvenation / cosmetic acupuncture is a treatment where TCM practitioners insert needles at specific points on the person’s face.
 This stimulates blood flow and collagen production around the face area, which improves overall facial complexion.
-Benefits include brightening skin, reducing the appearance of winkles (forehead lines, frown lines, crow’s feet), or lifting sagging skin & bags under the eyes.
+Benefits include brightening skin, reducing the appearance of wrinkles (forehead lines, frown lines, crow’s feet), or lifting sagging skin & bags under the eyes.

 What Is the Difference Between Acupuncture and Dry Needling?

 Dry needling involves inserting fine needles to the patient skin to relieve pain.
 Dry needling specifically targets trigger points in muscles to relieve pain and muscle tightness.
 Whereas acupuncture is inserting fine needles to specific points to stimulate nerves.
 It controls the flow of Qi relating to those meridians and acupoints, restoring balance of the body’s energy state.